 Jehovah Witnesses have a small community on the outskirts of town.
 Many others come to administer to body and soul with a variety of religious, spiritual and physical offerings.
 Several years ago, Transcendental Meditation’s Maharishi Mahesh Yogi sent trainers to teach local people the ancient art of Ayurvedic massage.

-Jambi Mascaric is an indigenous healthcare program founded in 1996, which trains health volunteers and midwives.
+Jambi Mascari is an indigenous healthcare program founded in 1996, which trains health volunteers and midwives.
 It is reviving and showcasing the use of traditional native medicine and establishing health care centers and birthing houses in many of the surrounding smaller villages.
+Jambi recently build a new market area where every Sunday morning, indigenous folks from the surrounding area peddle their organic foodstuffs.
+It is located just a few steps down 10 de Agosto, below the larger market.

 A very strong participatory democracy has had an invigorating effect on grassroots health care and educational programs in the Cotacachi area.